kragen/yamemex/README.md

 - growing annotation popup taller as you type text into it
 - hiding annotations from the page in an iframe
 - dismissing annotation popup
-- running when page starts loading, rather than when it finishes loading
 - handling URL changes that don't reload the page
 - centering "see all" link
 - saving favicons